DHTMLX/docs-todolist/docs/guides/integration_with_react.md

 #### Setting containers and adding To Do List with Toolbar

-To display To Do List with Toolbar on the page, you need to create containers for To Do List and Toolbar, and initialize this components using the corresponding constructors:
+To display To Do List with Toolbar on the page, you need to create containers for To Do List and Toolbar, and initialize these components using the corresponding constructors:

 ~~~jsx {2,6-7,10-11,13-17} title="ToDo.jsx"
 import { useEffect, useRef } from "react";